abikesa/music/xpected.md

    - Scene is set where its clear "only money" is allowed; no one has credit!
    - "Your money will be good at the bar," Rick says to a Deutche banker brandishing a credit note
    - "Perhaps if you told him I was running the second leading banking house in Amsterdam," a patron says in response to suggestion that Rick is too snobbish to mingle with customers
    - "That wouldn't impress him.
 The leading banker in Amsterdam in now the best chef in our kitchen...
 And his father is the Bell Boy," utters a French Professor waiting on them.
+   - Rick is cynical, no one can please him, but at the end of a conversation filled with subtlety, he reveals he is impressed with the shady gentleman who perhaps killed the `two German couriers carrying letters of transit`
+   - Of course we know he at least has a political stance in this war even though he acts `indifferent`, hideth in Rick's cafe, in Casablanca -- this is a New Yorker afterall
+   - But there's a backstory to this of course and Freudian ensemble might help with that